 Welfare and Pension Increases in Budget 2018

-The State Pension will be Increased by €5 a week from the end of March 2018.
+State Pensions will be increased by €5 a week in the week beginning 26th March 2018.
 There will be proportional increases for dependant adults and those on reduced rates. ( This is estimated to cost €116 million in 2018 ).

 The €5 increase also includes employment programmes such as CE, TÚS and Rural Social Scheme.

-Welfare Christmas Bonus : Will be paid at 85% again for Christmas 2017 – more details here
+Welfare Christmas Bonus : Was paid at 85% again for Christmas 2017 – more details here

-Fuel allowance payment period to be exetended from 26 weeks to 27 weeks – costing €8.5 million in 2018.
+Fuel allowance: the payment period was extended from 26 weeks to 27 weeks – costing €8.5 million in 2018.

 FIS qualification threshold rising by €10 a week (Now called Working Family Payment)

-Prescription charges for under 70s will be bought in linewith over 70s – the charge will be reduced to €2 an item (from €2.50) and the maximum per family will be €20 per month on all items.
-(Jan 1st 2018)
+Prescription charges for under 70s will be bought in line with over 70s – the charge will be reduced to €2 an item (from €2.50) and the maximum per family will be €20 per month on all items.
+(From Jan 1st 2018)